qliu95114/demystify/network/tshark_samples.md

 # Using Tshark to dump Packet details into TEXT format

-Everyday while I am working with Network trace, want to share the trace analyze details with colleage, use screenshot (PrtScr or FastStone capture) is one way, but not very friend for email or MarkDown edit.
+Everyday while I am working with Network trace, there are many scenerios
+- Share the trace analyze details with colleage, use screenshot (PrtScr or FastStone capture) is one way, but not very friend for email or MarkDown edit.

-Today, i would like to introduce how to use tshark to dump the packet details as.
+- Work with super large PCAP file to get useful insight, but filter in Wireshark is very slow
+- Work with many(1000+) PCAP files to apply same filter to get useful insight, combine pcap into one file could help but will hit the second limitation above.

+Today, I introduce some ideas to leverage tshark work with PCAP file(s).

 ## Sample One - Expand TCP Details of one specific Frame
 ```
 C:\Program Files\Wireshark>tshark -r d:\temp\mytrace.pcapng -V -O tcp frame.number == 5
 Frame 5: 54 bytes on wire (432 bits), 54 bytes captured (432 bits) on interface \Device\NPF_{5E9AC1A3-4E57-4A03-A87B-3A41C71B859F}, id 0